ColmeSH/utils/docs/git.md

 # Git Utils

-Here you can find a basic walkthrough for the creation of a new repository
+Here you can find a basic walkthrough for the creation of a new Git repository

 ## GitHub
 - go to github.com and create an account